Easy Woodworking Projects for Beginners

 For wet shoes and boots, we recommend this attractive, simple-to-make tray.

-Learn to Build a Wooden Bench for Less
+Build a Wooden Bench for Less

-Need outdoor seating in a hurry?
+Need extra seating in a hurry?
 This simple bench, based on author and ecologist Aldo Leopold’s classic design, can be constructed in a couple of hours, even if you are a novice woodworker.
 All it takes is two boards and 18 screws, for a cost of less than $25.
 You’ll find the simple how-to instructions here.

 Have you ever wondered if you can stain pressure-treated wood?
 The answer is, yes.
 Here’s how!

-How to Build a Small Bench
+Build This Portable Small Bench

 Give your back and knees a break with this portable, easy-to-build seat/step stool/tool box/work surface.
 It only takes a couple of hours to build and you’ll find dozens of uses for it.
 Check out the easy-to-follow instructions here.
-If you’re looking for a small bench/step stool that’s a little cuter than this one, here’s one for you to consider.
+If you’re looking for a small bench/step stool that’s a little more attractive than this one, here’s one for you to consider.

-How to Make Magazine Storage Containers
+Make Magazine Storage Containers

 You’ll find hooks in a tremendous range of styles, colors and prices at hardware stores and online retailers.
 For inspiration, check out these clever and unusual coat hooks.